ripalpate/BeaconAndLoaves/BeaconAndLoaves/ClientApp/README.md

 # Beacon And Loaves
 This app was created by Ripal Patel, Rob Rice and Shane D Wilson as our final group project for our C#/.Net back-end course work at Nashville Software School.
 Beacon and Loaves is a short term rental app for the light house (or nuclear silo) enthusiast.

+After authorization the database is checked for an existing Firebase ID.
+If none is found, the registration page mounts and the user must register AND provide a payment account.
+User profiles are editable or they may be soft deleted.

 A user of the app can be both a renter and/or owner of properties.
 Properties may be edited or soft deleted.

+A property may be added to a liked properties list for future research.
+A property may be rented.

+Dates before the current date and any dates already rented on a property are inaccessible.

+The user may examine their future and past trips on their profile.

+The user may examine their future and past property rentals on their profile.

+Property rental data is graphed on the owner dashboard.

 ## Tech Used
 * React.js